NixLine-org/nixline-baseline/README.md

-# NixLine Baseline (Demo)
+# NixLine Baseline

 The **NixLine Baseline** defines the foundational Nix expressions and policies used by all repositories in the [NixLine-org](https://github.com/NixLine-org) organization.
-This **demo version** provides minimal functionality to verify that the NixLine reusable GitHub workflows operate correctly in continuous integration environments.
+It provides the shared Nix logic, governance rules and automation logic that all NixLine consumer repositories rely on.

 ---

 ## Purpose

-NixLine workflows (such as CI, SBOM generation, dependency updates and policy checks) expect a *baseline flake* that exposes at least two Nix applications:
+NixLine workflows (such as CI, SBOM generation, dependency updates and policy checks) depend on a *baseline flake* that exposes at least two Nix applications:

 - `#sync` — performs baseline setup or synchronization tasks.
 - `#check` — validates repository configuration or compliance.

-In this demo, both commands simply run the `hello` binary from Nixpkgs to confirm the pipeline executes end-to-end.
+These serve as entry points for the reusable workflows in the `.github` repository.
+When run in a consumer repository, they apply or verify policies consistently across the organization.

 ---